 There are many different cleaning detergents you can use to clean your coffee maker; however, using a natural cleaner rather than a chemical or de-scaler will help keep you healthier.
 It is also more cost-effective to use natural products such as apple cider vinegar to clean household appliances.
 Considering that most people typically keep apple cider vinegar in the fridge as a staple, it is readily available, safe for the environment, safe for you and your family, and it saves you money.

 Cleaning your coffee maker with apple cider vinegar is not a difficult task, so take note of our steps above to get your coffee maker sparkling clean in no time.

 Check out these related products from Amazon

-- Brews multiple k cup pod sizes: (6, 8, 10 ounces) the most popular k cup pod brew sizes; use the 6 ounces brew size to achieve the strongest brew
+- Brews multiple k cup pod sizes: (6, 8, 10 ounce) the most popular k cup pod brew sizes; use the 6 ounce brew size to achieve the strongest brew

 - Descaling: An important part of cleaning your keurig brewer; this process helps to remove calcium deposits, or scale, that can build up inside a coffee maker over time

 - Auto off: An auto off feature is easily programmed to turn off your coffee maker after it has been idle for two hours, helping to save energy.
 Removable Drip Tray